shyampurk/kitchen-tracker/README.md

 <img src="/imgs/Screenshot-5.jpg" align="center" width="250" >

-## Tracking Expiry
+## Tracking Expiration

 Since most of the kitchen consumables have an expiry date, this application can help track that and notify the user if the inventory has expired.

 Every time the containers are refilled, the expiry date is recalculated to be set on a future date, based on the container settings.
 The expiry value configured in the settings screen is for months.
 So if the expiry value is set to 5, this means that the consumable stored in the container will expire 5 months from the the date when the setting is registered.
 If during this period the container is refilled again, the expiry is again recalculated from the date of refill and shifted in the future.

-In order to test the app for expiry notification, we can redeploy the server application by making a small config change which will treat the expiry value to be in minutes ( instead of months).
+In order to test the app for expiration notification, we can redeploy the server application by making a small config change which will treat the expiry value to be in minutes ( instead of months).
 This way we can set the inventory to expire within a few minutes and quickly verify the functionality of the app.

 Perform the following steps to check for expiry.